Houston cops seek shooters in Migos rapper Takeoff’s slaying

 HOUSTON (AP) — The fatal shooting of the rapper Takeoff has Houston police asking for the public’s help in identifying who opened fire outside a bowling alley early Tuesday, killing the 28-year-old member of the Grammy-nominated trio Migos and wounding two other people.

-“I have no reason to believe he was involved in anything criminal at the time,” Finner said of Takeoff.
-He said that at least two people discharged firearms and that the two other people who were struck have injuries that are not life-threatening.
+At least two people discharged firearms and the two others who were struck have injuries that are not life-threatening, Finner said.
 They were taken to hospitals in private vehicles.

+The shooting comes as violent crime has become a pivotal issue in the midterm elections, and as the Astros have focused a national spotlight on Houston with the most viewed World Series run since 2019.

 “Let me just ask … that anyone who has information on the shooter or shooters to provide that information to HPD and let us solve this situation,” Mayor Sylvester Turner said at a news conference Tuesday afternoon.
 “Let us bring justice to this family.”

-Police responded to reports of a shooting at 810 Billiards & Bowling, which is in a three-story downtown Houston retail complex that includes high-end restaurants, a House of Blues and is near a Four Seasons hotel.
+The shooting happened at 810 Billiards & Bowling, which is in a three-story Houston retail complex that includes high-end restaurants, a House of Blues and is near a Four Seasons hotel.
 Takeoff was pronounced dead at the scene.
-An AP reporter observed a body loaded into a medical examiner’s van around 10 a.m., more than seven hours after the shooting.
+An Associated Press reporter observed a body loaded into a medical examiner’s van around 10 a.m., more than seven hours after the shooting.

 “He was one of our favorites, mine and my brother’s.
 It’s all we would listen to,” Lopez said as he carried a dozen roses he hoped to place near the site of the shooting.
 “As soon as my brother called me and said, ‘Takeoff is gone,’ I had to come over here and pay my respects.”

-Thomas Moreno, 30, lives about five minutes from the site of the shooting.
-He said he had met Takeoff at an event at a Houston bar and restaurant in June and called him “a real nice guy.”
+Thomas Moreno, 30, lives about five minutes from the bowling alley.
+He said he met Takeoff at an event at a Houston bar and restaurant in June and called him “a real nice guy.”

 Takeoff was the youngest member of Migos, the rap trio from suburban Atlanta that also featured his uncle Quavo and cousin Offset.
 They first broke through with the massive hit “Versace” in 2013.